-The purpose of this policy is to establish restrictions regarding the possession, carry, transportation and storage of firearms and weapons and other dangerous items on Rocky Vista University properties or areas of responsibilities.
-This policy applies to all RVU students, faculty, staff, guests, visitors and contractors.
+This policy establishes restrictions regarding the possession, carry, transportation and storage of firearms and weapons and other dangerous items on Rocky Vista University properties or areas of responsibilities.
+This policy applies to all RVU students, faculty, staff, quests, visitors and contractors.